Doctor of Philosophy/Master of Psychology (Clinical) Mid-Year Entry

 This program provides graduates with the tertiary-level education required to be eligible for registration with the Psychology Board of Australia and after a period of supervised registrar practice, membership of the Australian Psychological Society (APS) College of Clinical Psychologists and endorsement by the PBA as a clinical psychologist

-Researcher, Clinical Psychologist, Academic, Research Manager
+Clinical Psychologist, Research Manager

 The Doctor of Philosophy / Master of Psychology (Clinical) comprises an independent, supervised research project that is mutually agreed upon by the student, their supervisors and Head of School, together with compulsory courses to the value of 30 units, including 3 twenty-two week periods (of 5 half-days per week or equivalent) of placement in different institutions or organisations offering psychological services approved by the Head of the School of Psychology.
 Coursework and placement details are as stipulated in the academic program rules for the degree.